 Homemade Greek-style yogurt is easy to make and so much more satisfying than store-bought.
-All you need is milk and yogurt or yogurt culture.
+All you need is milk and yogurt or yogurt culture for the plain—yet perfect—version.
 Here’s how to make it.

 Homemade Greek-Style Yogurt